kreuzert/jupyterhub-unicorespawner/docs/apiendpoints.md

 # API Endpoints

-Below is an interactive view of the OutpostSpawner REST API specification.
+Below is an interactive view of the UNICORESpawner REST API specification.

 <!-- client-rendered openapi UI copied from FastAPI -->